exonum/exonum-doc/src/advanced/network.md

 #### Whitelist

-If the whitelist is turned on, then upon receiving the `Connect` message, the node checks the presence of the public key from the message in the node's whitelist.
+If the whitelist is turned on, then upon receiving the `Connect` message, the node checks the presence of the public key from the message in the node’s whitelist.
 If the public key is not included in the whitelist, connection is not accepted.